-Applications are invited for the British Art Medal Society ‘New Medallist’ scheme, an initiative about to enter its sixteenth year (the scheme was paused in 2021 due to the pandemic).
+Applications have now CLOSED for 2023 for the British Art Medal Society ‘New Medallist’ scheme, (details below included for information only) an initiative entering its seventeenth year.
 This scheme is intended to provide a framework by which artists based in Great Britain and Northern Ireland, and who are relatively new to medal-making, can develop their interest in the medal as a vehicle of artistic expression.
 Its aim is to deepen and broaden the selected artist’s knowledge of the medal and to expand their awareness of the medium’s possibilities.

 The scheme is administered by the British Art Medal Society (BAMS).
 It is funded by the Belvedere

 Trust and supported by the British Museum.
 For more about BAMS, see our About Us page here at